MariaLundgren/CO-OP-Game-Review/TESTING.md

 #### Manual testing of Selected Game Title

+- Visit the selected game title page as an anonymous user to make sure the add game title button isn't appearing.
+- Visit the site as a regitred user that are logged in to their account and the add a review button is visible.
 - Hovering over add review button to make sure it become lighter when hovering over.
 - Clicking on add review button and this brings the user to the add review page.

 ### Log In